kubedb/docs/docs/concepts/databases/mysql.md

 #### Initialize via Script

-To initialize a MySQL database using a script (shell script, sql script etc.), set the `spec.init.scriptSource` section when creating a MySQL object.
-It will execute files alphabetically with extensions `.sh` , `.sql`  and `.sql.gz` that are found in the repository.
+To initialize a MySQL database using a script (shell script, sql script, etc.), set the `spec.init.scriptSource` section when creating a MySQL object.
+It will execute files alphabetically with extensions `.sh` , `.sql`  and `.sql.gz` that is found in the repository.
 The scripts inside child folders will be skipped.
-ScriptSource must have following information:
+ScriptSource must have the following information:

 - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.